jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

   ),

   kind: table,
-  caption: [Selection of four essential standards that, while not fully covering all aspects of #gls("swith"), collectively represent the current state of the art.], )<tab_11>
+  caption: [Selection of four essential standards that, while not fully covering all aspects of #glspl("swith"), collectively represent the current state of the art.], )<tab_11>